-(Arch 6a LT, wk 3 LT, wk 3 Daily life and popular morality Arch 6b LT, wk 4

-Keystone sixth arch
+(Arch 6a LT, wk 3 Daily life and popular morality Arch 6b LT, wk 4 Keystone sixth arch

 Theme: How did the Christians live their own daily life and is it distinctively different from that of Greeks and Romans?
 What is considered 'sin' and how is it, or will it be punished?